-GOP Sen. Steve Daines will be out Saturday; impact on Kavanaugh vote unclear
+GOP Sen. Steve Daines will be out Saturday; Kavanaugh vote could be held open overnight

 Related Content

-- GOP Sen. Steve Daines will be out Saturday; impact on Kavanaugh vote unclear
+- GOP Sen. Steve Daines will be out Saturday; Kavanaugh vote could be held open overnight

+- Murkowski to vote 'present' on Kavanaugh so Daines won't have to leave daughter's wedding

 - Sen. Hirono cancels Kavanaugh meeting